AbdulSuboor-Syed/HandIn-HandOut/Future Works.md

 # Future Works:

-These are some of the features that can be added into the project in the future<br>
+These are some of the attributes that might be added to the project.<br>

 1. Adding Google Authentication
 2. Adding Facebook Authentication